Russia developing weapon to hit Musk’s Starlink satellites, Nato suspects

 Russian officials repeatedly have warned that commercial satellites serving Ukraine’s military could be legitimate targets.
 This month, Russia said it has fielded a new ground-based missile system, the S-500, which is capable of hitting low-orbit targets.

-Canada's Horner said it is hard to see how clouds of pellets could be corralled to only strike Starlink and that debris from such an attack could get “out of control in a hurry.”
+Canada’s Brigadier General Horner said it is hard to see how clouds of pellets could be corralled to only strike Starlink and that debris from such an attack could get “out of control in a hurry”.

 “You blow up a box full of BBs,” he said.
 Doing that would “blanket an entire orbital regime and take out every Starlink satellite and every other satellite that’s in a similar regime.
 And I think that’s the part that is incredibly troubling.”